dssoc/dssoc.github.io/schedule.md

 ***Required reading***:
 <br/>
-- Blei, David M. 2012.
-Probabilistic Topic Models.
+- Blei, David M. (2012).
+[Probabilistic Topic Models](http://www.cs.columbia.edu/~blei/papers/Blei2012.pdf).
 Communications of the ACM (Note: this is a challenging article, so don’t worry if you are not able to understand every last part).
 <br/><br/>

 ***Additional reading***: